Finding the Best Places to Retire Since 2006!

 Retire in Gulfport, Florida?

 Overview: Sitting on the shores of the Boca Ciega Bay, this casual west central Florida town started out in the late-1880s and had three names before settling on Gulfport.
-It is just east of St. Petersburg and is known for its Old Florida waterfront district and artsy, bohemian vibe.
+It is just west of St. Petersburg and is known for its Old Florida waterfront district and artsy, bohemian vibe.

 Neighborhoods are laid out along grids.
 Inland homes are mostly modest concrete block style while canal-front homes are generally gorgeous and have a boat slip.
 There are also bayfront condominium buildings.
 Beach Boulevard, which ends at the water, is lined with one story buildings that house colorful restaurants, quirky shops and fun bookstores.
 Shore Boulevard parallels the narrow beach and is peppered with parking areas, apartments, green spaces, modest homes and palm trees.
 The marina has a seawall, wet slips, and fueling stations, and Williams Pier is popular with anglers and bird watchers.
 Tuesday is Fresh Market day, and art walks happen on the first Friday and third Saturday of each month.